fhiso/legacy-format/serialisation.md

 This process starts by parsing the first *line* of the input as the first *line* of a *tagged structure* using the procedure given {§recursive-parsing}.
-This *structure* is the first *record* in the *dataset* which is the **header record**.
 If that *record* has *substructures* then additional *lines* will be read while parsing it.
+This *structure* is the first *record* in the *dataset* which *shall* be the *header record*.

+{.ednote} The *header record* needs additional processing and specification, e.g. to extract the schemas and default language.

-If further *lines* remain after the first *record* has been fully parsed, then the first of the remaining lines is parsed as first *line* of another *tagged structure*, which will be next *record* in the *dataset*.
-This process continues until no further *lines* remain, at which point the *dataset* has the been fully read.
+If further *lines* remain after the *header record* has been fully parsed, then the first of the remaining lines is parsed as first *line* of the next *record* in the *dataset*, again using the procedure given in {§recursive-parsing}.
+This process is repeated until no further *lines* remain, at which point the *dataset* has the been fully read.

 {.note} The process described in this section, together with the guarantee provided by {§specified-enc} that the first *line* is always "`0 HEAD`", ensures that the first *line* of every *record* necessarily has a *level* of 0.

+If an *ELF parser* is *schema-aware*, once each *record* has been assembled using the algorithm in {§recursive-parsing}, it *shall* be converted into a *typed structure* as described in [ELF Schemas].

+Next, the *ELF parser* *shall* unescape each *record*.
+This is done recursively.
+First, if the *payload* of the *record* is a *string payload*, it is unescaped as described in {§payload-unesc}.
+Then the parser proceeds recursively to each *substructure* in order, unescaping its *payload*.

+{.ednote} Change this into a second pass in which the conversion to *typed structures*, unescaping and language tagging are all done.

+If the last *record* has a *tag* of `TRLR`, and no *cross-reference identifier*, *payload* or *substructures*, it is discarded.
+Such a *record* is called a **trailer record**.
+If the last *record* is not a *trailer record*, it is a *malformed structure* as defined in {§error-structures}.

-{.note} GEDCOM includes a means for splitting a logical document into multiple physical documents, sometimes called volumes.
-This dates to an era when documents were commonly stored and shipped on floppy disks, and a large GEDCOM document might exceed the storage capacity of a single disk.
+{.note} [GEDCOM 5.5.1] includes a mechanism for splitting a logical document into multiple physical documents, sometimes called volumes.
+Only the first volume begins with a *header record* and only the last volume ends with a *trailer record*.
+This dates to an era when documents were commonly stored and distributed on floppy disks, and a large GEDCOM document might exceed the storage capacity of a single disk.
 This functionality is no longer necessary and is not widely implemented in present applications.
-This functionality is not included in ELF.
+It is not supported in ELF.

-{.ednote} The first *record* is actually the *header* and needs additional processing.

-If an *ELF reader* is *schema-aware*, once each *reccord* has been assembled using the algorithm in {§recursive-parsing}, it *shall* be converted into a *typed structure* as described in [ELF Schemas].

-If the last *record* has a *tag* of `TRLR`, and no *cross-reference identifier*, *payload* or *substructures*, it is discarded.
-Otherwise it is a *malformed structure* as defined in {§error-structures}.
+Any *structure* other than the *trailer record* which has a *tag* of `TRLR` is a *malformed structure*.

 #### Recursive parsing                                    {#recursive-parsing}

 The conversion of *lines* into *structures* is defined recursively.
-To read a *structure*, the parser starts by reading its first *line*, and creates a *tagged structure* whose *cross-reference identifier* and *tag* are the *cross-reference identifier* and *tag* of the first *line*, respectively.
-The *payload* of the new *tagged structure* is the *payload* of the first *line*, tagged initially with the "`und`" *language tag* if the *payload* of the first *line* is a *string*.
+To read a *structure*, the parser starts by reading its first *line*, and creates a *tagged structure* whose components are as follows:

+* the *cross-reference identifier* of the first *line*;
+* the *tag* of the first *line*;
+* the *payload* of the first *line*, provisionally tagged with the "`und`" *language tag* if the *payload* of the first *line* is a *string* rather than a *pointer*; and
+* an empty sequence of *substructures*.

+{.note}  A default *language tag* is needed because the *payload* of a *line* is either a *string* or a *pointer*, while the *payload* of a *tagged structure* is either a *language-tagged string* or a *pointer*.

+{.ednote} Expand the previous note to say which section causes the actual *language tag* to be set.

 A *payload* which is a *language-tagged string* is referred to as a **string payload**.

-{.note}  A default *language tag* is needed because the *payload* of a *line* is either a *string* or a *pointer*, while the *payload* of a *tagged structure* is either a *language-tagged string* or a *pointer*.

-{.ednote} Add a note saying which section causes the actual *language tag* to be set.

 The *level* of the first *line* of the *structure* is referred to in this section as the **current level**.